Telerobotics: Telepresence and videoconferencing

 Traditional videoconferencing systems and telepresence rooms generally offer pan-tilt-zoom cameras with far end control.
 The ability for the remote user to turn the device's head and look around naturally during a meeting is often seen as the strongest feature of a telepresence robot.
-For this reason, the developers have emerged in the new category of desktop telepresence robots that concentrate on this strongest feature to create a much lower cost robot.
+For this reason, developers have emerged in the new category of desktop telepresence robots that concentrate on this strongest feature to create a much lower cost robot.
 The desktop telepresence robots, also called "head-and-neck robots" allow users to look around during a meeting and are small enough to be carried from location to location, eliminating the need for remote navigation.

-Some telepresence robots are highly helpful for some children with long-term illnesses, who were unable to attend school regularly.
-Latest innovative technologies can bring people together, and it allows them to stay connected to each other, which significantly help them to overcome loneliness.
+Some telepresence robots are beneficial for children with long-term illnesses, who are unable to attend school regularly.
+These technologies can allow people to stay connected to one another, combating loneliness.

 Marine applications

 Marine remotely operated vehicles (ROVs) are widely used to work in water too deep or too dangerous for divers.
 They repair offshore oil platforms and attach cables to sunken ships to hoist them.
 They are usually attached by a tether to a control center on a surface ship.
 The wreck of the Titanic was explored by an ROV, as well as by a crew-operated vessel.